-Trazodone acts on serotonin levels in the brain, working to block receptors from reabsorbing the neurotransmitter as quickly.
-Serotonin is one of the brain’s chemical messengers that helps to regulate moods.
-High levels of serotonin in the brain can make a person feel happy and relaxed as well as sleepy.
+Trazodone acts acts to inhibit the reuptake of the neurotransmitter serotonin, effectively increasing the amount of serotonin in the brain.
+Serotonin is one of the brain’s chemical messengers that helps to regulate mood.
+High levels of serotonin can make a person feel happy and relaxed, as well as sleepy.

 Ready to leave addiction behind?